alextanhongpin/ideas/README.md

 Finanz Revamp, Residenz, Instagram clone, Facebook, what is X is Y (what if JobStreet is Facebook?).
 Point-of-Sale system for food ordering, lorry tracking system.
 A clone of Journal.

-## User Recommendations

-Compare the different recommendations approach and look into matrix factorization.

-## Bandit Server

-Bandit algorithm application in recommendations and other things.
-Not the concurrent issue with some algorithms (greedy epsilon) which requires the values to be updated immediately - imagine many users are pulling the same arm at the same time when the algorithm has not been updated.

-Also look into how to apply contextual bandit by using decision tree.

-## Retry Pattern and Circuit Breaker

-Design a retry pattern and circuit breaker that can be reused.
-It will be using exponential backoff when performing retry.

-## Databases

-Distributed sqlLite with Bedrock, CockroachDB, TiDB.

-## Tracing

-Carry out opentracing with Node and python.
-Also experiment with X-Ray trace.

 ## Imbalanced Dataset Machine Learning

 Reference [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0ahUKEwi2_ISImcXXAhUBLY8KHaS9BkAQFggxMAE&url=https%3A%2F%2Fwww.analyticsvidhya.com%2Fblog%2F2017%2F03%2Fimbalanced-classification-problem%2F&usg=AOvVaw18t2VQ8g39iZnlFc8a7O4t) and [here](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/).

-## CQRS and Event Sourcing

-Look into how CQRS and Event Sourcing can be implemented.
-Also look into how Git versioning works.

-What is CQRS?
-How can I build and test each components of event sourcing while scaling it.
-Check the implementation for event sourcing using Go, Nodejs, Elixir and Scala.

 ## Sudoku Solver